Life is too short for endless comparisons. You want to build a website, and you want it made today.

-Wix and Weebly are the two best drag and drop website builders on the market.
-Hands down.
-They don't have advanced eCommerce features, but they do produce a nice looking site in a short amount of time.
+Wix and Weebly are the two best drag and drop website builders on the market, hands down.
+They don't have advanced eCommerce features, but they do produce an excellent looking site in a short amount of time.
 For a small business website, a portfolio, resume or an upcoming event, one of these two would be an excellent choice.

-If you are a small business owner building their first site my advice is to pay someone to build the website for you.
-An expert in Wix or Weebly will build a site for around £250 all in.
+If you are a small business owner building their first site my advice is to pay someone to make the website for you.
+An expert in Wix or Weebly will create a website for you for around £250 all in.
 Unless you have an eye for great design or more time on your hands than is good for you building a site this way means you'll get the advantages of low upfront cost and the enormous amount of time saved combined with a professional finish.

 A Word On Free Plans:

 Don't do it.
 We're building a business here.
 It's not amateur hour.
 These are professional tools for building a good looking website.
-It won't be a world beater, but if you do it properly, it won't look anywhere near as bad as a Wordpress site costing four or five times the budget.
+It won't be a world beater, but if you do it properly, it will look better than a Wordpress site costing four or five times the budget.